asqre/Status-page/README.md

 # **Status Page Application**

 ## **Overview**
 A simplified status page application designed to manage service statuses, incidents, and real-time updates.
-This application provides a seamless experience for administrators to manage services and their statuses, while offering a public-facing page for users to view service updates.
+This application provides a seamless experience for administrators to manage services and their statuses while offering a public-facing page for users to view service updates.

 ---